-Studying with Mary you’ll experience, and over time, learn a combination of techniques you can use as self-care, whether you are training privately, or in a class or workshop setting in Seattle.
+Studying with Mary at The Seattle Center for Structural Medicine, you will experience, and over time, learn a combination of techniques you can use as self-care.
 The major systems used are:

 - The MELT Method Length techniques, learn more here